by John Salt - Updated November 2024

 We are talking milliohm (thousandths of an Ohm) measurements after all, and even a little corrosion or dirt on a connector pin can throw off a reading.

-It never hurts to wiggle the balance wires or cycle the balance plug/board to see if the IR values fluctuate much between several readings; especially if you are getting weird numbers that you don't trust.
+It never hurts to wiggle the balance wires or cycle the balance plug/board to see if the IR values fluctuate much between several readings; especially if you are getting weird or inconsistent numbers that you don't trust.

 One last important point.
 You can only measure the internal resistance of a single battery at a time.
 You can't for example have several hooked up to a parallel charging board because the measured resistance values will be much lower due to Ohms law as it applies to resistance in parallel circuits.